Changes in Economic Conditions

 Risks

-The Group's business performance may be affected by an increase in the cost of sales ratio in the event of instability in the procurement of raw materials and other materials or price hikes due to the following factors: inflation at home or abroad, outbreaks of epidemics, unseasonable weather, extreme weather conditions, natural disasters, outbreaks of infectious diseases, energy shortages, logistical obstacles, the imposition of restrictive import measures by governments, international fishing restrictions, supply disruptions due to bankruptcy of suppliers or accidents and disasters, restrictions on shipments and reputational damage due to food hygiene problems or radioactive contamination, foreign exchange, price fluctuations and tax hikes.
+Group's business performance may be affected by an increase in the cost of sales ratio in the event of instability in the procurement of raw materials and other materials or price hikes due to the following factors: inflation at home or abroad, outbreaks of epidemics (hog cholera, avian influenza, etc.), unseasonable weather, extreme weather conditions, natural disasters, outbreaks of infectious diseases, energy shortages, logistical obstacles, the imposition of restrictive import measures by governments, international fishing restrictions, supply disruptions due to bankruptcy of suppliers or accidents and disasters, restrictions on shipments and reputational damage due to food hygiene problems or radioactive contamination, fluctuations in foreign exchange and crude oil prices, tax hikes, and geopolitical risks and political turmoil such as terrorism and riots.

 Response to Risks